-A study doctor may need to remove you from the study early without your permission if:
+You may be removed from the study early without your permission if:

-- The study is cancelled by the US FDA, US NIH, Merck (the company that supplies the vaginal rings), the US Office for Human Research Protections (OHRP), MTN, the local government or regulatory agency, or the Institutional Review Board (IRB)/ the Ethics Committee (EC).
-An IRB is a committee that watches over the safety and rights of research participants - The Study Monitoring Committee (SMC) recommends that the study be stopped early (A SMC reviews the progress of the study and the kinds of effects that people report while they are participating in the study) - You are found to be infected with HIV - You become pregnant - You are not able to keep appointments - Other reasons that may prevent you from completing the study successfully
+• The study is cancelled by the US FDA, US NIH, Merck (the company that supplies the vaginal rings), the US Office for Human Research Protections

+(OHRP), MTN, the local government or regulatory agency, or the Institutional Review Board (IRB) or Ethics Committee (EC).
+An IRB is a committee that watches over the safety and rights of research participants

+- The Study Monitoring Committee (SMC) recommends that the study be stopped early (the SMC reviews the progress of the study and the kinds of effects that people report while they are participating in the study) - You are found to be infected with HIV - You become pregnant - You are not able to reliably keep appointments - Other reasons that may prevent you from completing the study successfully

-The study doctor will ask you to stop using the study vaginal ring but continue to come in for your follow-up visits and procedures if:
+The study clinician will ask you to stop using the study vaginal ring but continue to come in for your follow-up visits and procedures if:

-- A study doctor decides that using the vaginal ring would be harmful to you - You require a treatment that you may not take while using the study ring - You have a bad reaction to the study ring
+- A study clinician decides that using the vaginal ring would be harmful to you - You require a treatment that you may not take while using the study ring - You have a bad reaction to the study ring

-If a study doctor asks you to stop using the ring, you will be asked to continue to come in for all scheduled visits and undergo some of the procedures described above, including the physical examination, vital signs, and blood tests.
-You will stop using the ring until the study doctor decides it is safe for you to start using it again, if possible.
+If a study clinician asks you to stop using the ring, you may be asked to continue to come in to the clinic for visits and undergo some of the procedures described above, including the physical examination, vital signs, and blood tests.
+You will stop using the ring until the study clinician decides it is safe for you to start using it again, if possible.

-In the event that you are removed from or choose to leave this study, you will be asked to complete a final evaluation and return your vaginal ring.
+In the event that you are removed from or choose to leave this study, you will be asked to return your vaginal ring and complete a final evaluation.
 If you do not have the vaginal ring with you at the time of your contact with staff, staff members will make every effort to assist you in returning the ring as soon as possible.
-[Sites to specify allowances for special circumstances.]
+[SITE TO SPECIFY ALLOWANCES FOR SPECIAL CIRCUMSTANCES]